triton-IT/VIE/readme.md

 The 'set_input_values' of the (middle or output) component is called.
 The 'set_zombie_notes_ids' of the component is called.
 When component is ready to process (e.g. when all inputs are filled), the 'can_process' method must result 'true').
-If component replied 'true' to 'can_process', then 'process'' method is called.
+If component replied 'true' to 'can_process', then 'process' method is called.
 Typically, the component behavior is launched and its output buffers are filled.
 The 'get_output_values' method is then call and the resulting values are passed to the next linked components as input values.

 When all components are processed, the orchestrator then call the 'has_finished' method of each component.